-In this reporting period, the Mozambique office continued its support on post-election reform, training of elected officials and support to party benches in Parliament.
-A matrix of electoral reform issues has been developed and an implementation work-plan developed with TCC.
-The first research papers have been commissioned.
+Nevertheless, the Mozambique office continued its support to post-election reform where it could, training of elected officials and support to party benches in Parliament.
+A matrix of electoral reform issues was developed and an implementation work-plan developed with The Carter Center.
+The first research papers were commissioned.

 EISA Mozambique and the Mozambican Parliament co-organised a retreat for the Parliamentary Committee on Public Administration and Local Government on electoral issues on 8 and 9 of April in the town of Namaacha in southern Mozambique.
 This Committee will be in charge of reviewing and revising the electoral legislation in Mozambique.
 Sixteen of the Committee's seventeen members attended the retreat.

 MPs were trained on topics related to electoral systems, models of electoral management, and the evolution of Mozambican electoral legislation from 1993 to 2014.